 In addition to assembly: and return:, C# allows for explicit target identifications of module:, class:, and method:, corresponding to attributes that decorate the module, class, and method, respectively. class: and method:, however, are optional, as demonstrated earlier.

 One of the conveniences of using attributes is that the language takes into consideration the attribute naming convention, which calls for Attribute to appear at the end of the name.
-However, in all the attribute uses in the preceding listings, no such suffix appears, despite the fact that each attribute used follows the naming convention.
+However, in all the attribute uses in the preceding listings, no such suffix appears, even though each attribute used follows the naming convention.
 This is because although the full name (DescriptionAttribute, AssemblyVersionAttribute, and so on) is allowed when applying an attribute, C# makes the suffix optional.
 Generally, no such suffix appears when applying an attribute; rather, it appears only when defining one or using the attribute inline (such as typeof(DescriptionAttribute)).

+Note that instead of generating an AssemblyInfo.cs file, .NET Core based projects allow specification for the assembly information in the *.CSPROJ file.
+Listing 18.12, for example, injects corresponding assembly attributes into the assembly at compile time:

+Listing 18.12: Defining a Custom Attribute

+<Project>

+<PropertyGroup>

+<Company>Addison Wesley</Company>

+<Copyright>Copyright © Addison Wesley 2020</Copyright>

+<Product>Essential C# 8.0</Product>

+<Version>8.0</Version>

+</PropertyGroup>

+</Project>

+These in turn, get converted into generated IL as shown in Output 18.5.

+[assembly: AssemblyCompany("Addison Wesley")] [assembly: AssemblyCopyright("Copyright © Addison Wesley 2020")] [assembly: AssemblyFileVersion("8.0.0.0")] [assembly: AssemblyInformationalVersion("8.0")] [assembly: AssemblyProduct("Essential C# 8.0")] [assembly: AssemblyVersion("8.0.0.0")]